andyyoon2/andyyoon-co-v2/src/pages/posts/_posts/do-what-works.md

 The solution is simple: Commit to the activities that work.
 If I'm going to be as high leverage as I wish to be, then I need consistent, disciplined commitment to my core habits.

-Having spent the last 3+ years being acutely aware of my habits and eradicating harmful behaviors, I am very conscious of how my habits affect me and which ones work.

 What works for me:

 - Meditate in the morning for at least 10 minutes.